waybyte/example-socket/README.md

-# Logicrom SDK - TCP socket example
+# Logicrom OpenCPU SDK - TCP socket example

 ## How to build